henri/spb/README.md

 ### :rocket: Contributing to the project
 In order to protect users of this project all contributors must comply with the [Developer Certificate of Origin](https://developercertificate.org).
 This ensures that all contributions are properly licensed and attributed.

-If you are looking to contribute financially, please instead consider donating to one or more of the organsations below :
+If you are looking to contribute financially, please instead consider donating to one or more of these organsations :

   - [Ladybrid](https://ladybird.org)
   - [EFF](https://www.eff.org)